intersective/app/docs/assessment-flow.md

 For Team360, these methods navigate through `accessiblePageIndexes` rather than assuming every integer page between `0` and a maximum is accessible.
-This allows navigation to skip unused member placeholder pages and still reach selector-free groups that follow the member-review section.
+This allows navigation to skip unused member placeholder pages while preserving selector-free groups anywhere in the configured order.

 ### Team360 Semantic Completion

-Team360 progress is group-based and each configured group has its own physical page:
+Team360 progress is group-based and each configured group has its own physical page.
+Page meaning is derived from its questions rather than its position:

-1. the first configured group is the self-assessment page;
+1. a selector-bearing group is a member-review page;
-2. each following selector-bearing group is a member-review page;
+2. a selector-free group is a non-peer page, including general and self-assessment groups;
-3. selector-free groups after the member-review groups are general assessment pages.
+3. physical pages retain their configured order, so any number of non-peer pages can appear before, between, or after member-review pages.

+- `team360Sections` is the ordered classification of configured groups as peer or non-peer pages.
-- `team360MemberCount` remains the distinct-member cap derived from selector options.
+- `team360MemberCount` remains the distinct-member cap derived from selector options across all group positions.
 - `team360MemberSections` contains the actual selector-bearing groups, capped by that distinct-member count.
 - `team360RequiredMemberCount` is `1` when at least one member-review section exists: the first selector-bearing peer group is the minimum required review.